nvhaver/purple-team-exercise-framework/PTEFv2.md

     * Provide exact time
     * Shows the attack to attendees
 4. Blue Team will follow standard process to identify evidence of TTP.
 Time should be monitored to meet expectation and move exercise along.
 Stakeholders should share screen if TTP was identified due to alerts, threat hunting for logs, or any other evidence.
 Metrics should be taken and documented.
 5. Detection Engineering process can be initiated based on access of stakeholders.
-Are there any short term adjustments that can increase visibility?
+Are there any short-term adjustments that can increase visibility?
 If so, implement adjustments and have the Red Team repeat execution of the TTP.
 Document any output, action items, or notes for the TTP.
 6. Repeat for next TTP.